htmlprogrammist/how-much-time/README.md

 ## Quickstart
 In order for this program to work, you need to do this:
 - You can easily run the file `quickstart.py` (This file is given in the documentation of [Google Spreadsheets API](https://developers.google.com/sheets/api/quickstart/python)).
-- Then you need to in the file `tokens.py` enter the ID of your table in Google Sheets.
+- Then you need to enter the ID of your table in Google Sheets in the file `tokens.py`.

 To determine what your table ID is, just look at the link.
 For example: `https://docs.google.com/spreadsheets/d/1UB1rF11HUTtIzRFbLOVEwBESmTSitlT_EGORvjHu54A/view`.